Alert Source Discuss

 Motivation

 The proliferation of smart contract controlled validators has caused there to be a demand for additional EL triggered behaviors.
 By allowing these systems to delegate administrative operations to their governing smart contracts, they can avoid intermediaries needing to step in and ensure certain operations occur.
 This creates a safer system for end users.
+By abstracting each individual request details from the EL, adding new request types is simpler and does not require an update on the execution block structure.

 Specification